DOCGroup/ACE_TAO/TAO/TAO_IDL/docs/annotations.md

 The TAO IDL Frontend no longer internally prefixes annotation names and annotation member names with `_cxx_` if they are also a C++ keyword.

+### TAO 2.5.7

+- The TAO IDL Frontend now supports annotations on interfaces, operations, and attributes.

+- Expanded documentation on what can be annotated and how to extend annotation support.